greenbech/project-euler/scripts/README.md

-#  Scripts for checking corretness and running benchmarks
+#  Scripts for checking correctness and running benchmarks

 Here I provide some scripts for making the development process easier.
 The scripts are written with the (relatively new) runtime for Javascript/Typescript *Deno*.

 Deno makes writing scripts with dependencies fun and easy because you just need to specify the URL when importing—there is no need to set up a project!
-It also include the `deno install` command which is handy 🤘
+It also includes the `deno install` command which is handy 🤘

 ## `pecheck.ts`